decaporg/decap-cms/website/content/docs/jekyll.md

       - { name: Title }
 ```

-### Setup Backend
+### Enable authentication for CMS users

+Netlify CMS stores content in your online Git repository.
+Therefore, to make content changes, users need to authenticate with the corresponding Git provider to prove that they have read and write access to that content.

-Follow the directions in the docs [to enable Identity and Git Gateway](https://www.netlifycms.org/docs/add-to-your-site/#enable-identity-and-git-gateway) then add the [Identity Widget](https://www.netlifycms.org/docs/add-to-your-site/#add-the-netlify-identity-widget)
+Follow the directions in the Introduction section to [enable Netlify Identity and Git Gateway services](https://www.netlifycms.org/docs/add-to-your-site/#enable-identity-and-git-gateway) for the backend, then [add the Identity widget](https://www.netlifycms.org/docs/add-to-your-site/#add-the-netlify-identity-widget) to render a login portal on the frontend.

 ## CMS Configuration